sq-key - Man Page

 sq key list

-Lists keys managed by the key store.
+List keys managed by the key store.

 sq key generate

-Generates a new key.
+Generate a new key.

 Generating a key is the prerequisite to receiving encrypted messages and creating signatures.
 There are a few parameters to this process, but we provide reasonable defaults for most users.

 `sq key generate` respects the reference time set by the top-level `--time` argument.
-It sets the creation time of the key, any subkeys, and the binding signatures to the reference time.
+It sets the creation time of the primary key, any subkeys, and the binding signatures to the reference time.

 sq key import